Background & Overview

 The G-ECHO team has collaborated with local providers on the ground in Hawai‘i from medical, behavioral health, community, and Native Hawaiian health organizations.

-Our partners represent providers in the community who cross paths with gender diverse keiki.
-We work collaboratively as a way to identify challenges and opportunities but also in an effort to bring the community together.
+Our collaborators represent providers in the community who cross paths with gender diverse keiki.
+We work collaboratively to identify challenges and opportunities but also in an effort to bring the community together.